JonathanDZ/CS61B/proj2/gitlet-design.md

 - private void setupPersistence();
 - public static void add(String fileName);
   - check if the file exists (if not, print `File does not exist.`), if it is, remove it from `stagedForRemoval` area.
-  - calculate sha1 code of the file, first check the `stagedForAddition` map to remove the older blob (if they are same, stop the process), then check the latest `filesMap` map to unstage the unchanged file (if the new blob is the same as last added blob, remove the file from `stagedForAdditon`, then stop the process).
+  - calculate sha1 code of the file, first check the `stagedForAddition` map to remove the older blob (if they are same, stop the process), then check the latest `filesMap` map to unstage the unchanged file (if the new blob is the same as last added blob, remove the file from `stagedForAddition`, then stop the process).
   - add the file to `stagedForAddition`, create a blob to save the content of the file.
   - edge case:
     - if a file is added to `stagedForAddition`, but later it is edited back to its original version then add it again, it should remove the file from `stagedForAddition`